wp-plugins/wp-admin-bar-removal/readme.txt

 Disable WP Admin Bar and ToolBar Removal from Home Page and DashBoard Clean Remove Code for all Users logged in and logged out Completely on WordPress 3.1+ to 3.7+ plugin from Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
 Hide: Frontend 28px GAP and Bump CB on Top of Site, Backend 28px GAP and Node/Group/Links, Howdy Message on Top of DashBoard, Admin Menu Shadow Effect and Bar Pointer ToolTips, add Realtime i18n Date/Time on Header.
 For Best Security the Name Showing on Header in the Nickname, not real Username, and Log Out Redirect to Home Page, not to a Login Page.
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.7+

-Is planned compatibility update for WordPress 3.8+ and 3.9+ ?
-The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) for now ...
+Is planned compatibility update for WordPress 3.8+ / 3.9+ / 4.0+ / 4.1+ ?
+YES!
+The plugin that is updated for compatibility support with future WordPress releases is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) for now ...
 Please: migrate to it A.S.A.P.

 Rules: